Rashid-77/climber-net/readme.md

 The goal of this project is to explore methods for improving the performance of web applications.
-Python and FastApi will be used.
+Python3.10 and FastApi will be used.

 To start project
 Build the image:
-$ docker build -t fast-api-a .
+$ bash build.sh

-Run a fast-api container:
+Run a container:
-$ docker run -p 8000:8000 fast-api-a
+$ docker-compose up

 And access it through a browser:
-127.0.0.1:8000/health/
+127.0.0.1:8000/docs